bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Introduction to etc sudoers
 - `sudo cat /etc/passwd`.
 - We're asked for a [sudo] password for the student which is just the standard password we set for the user when we initially made the user.
-- We now get this warning. > The student is not in the sudoers file.
-This incident will be reported.
+- We now get this warning.
+"The student is not in the sudoers file.
+This incident will be reported".
- Our students does not have permission to use the sudo command.
+- Our students does not have permission to use the sudo command.
 - switch back to a user we know can run sudo commands.
 - the list of users that are allowed to do this is within the etc/sudoers file.
-Let's read that file using sudo cat /etc/sudoers.
+- Let's read that file using `sudo cat /etc/sudoers`.
-Here we can see that the root user is listed along with a few groups using % and then the name of the group.
+   - Here we can see that the root user is listed along with a few groups using % and then the name of the group.
-On some systems you would just add the student user just like this, using a special program called visudo, that's allowed to edit this file.
+- On some systems you would just add the student user just like this, using a special program called `visudo`, that's allowed to edit this file.
-But on Ubuntu, it handles it a bit differently.
+- on Ubuntu, it handles it a bit differently.
-If you look at the very bottom of this file, there's a here that says includedir /etc/sudoers.d.
+- If you look at the very bottom of this file, there's a here that says `includedir /etc/sudoers.d`.
-This command tells the system to also look through any files in etc/sudoers.d and include those as if they were written directly within this file.
+- This command tells the system to also look through any files in etc/sudoers.d and include those as if they were written directly within this file.
-This is a common pattern since distribution updates could overwrite this file.
+- This is a common pattern since distribution updates could overwrite this file.
-And if that were to happen, you would lose all of the users you added.
+   - And if that were to happen, you would lose all of the users you added.
-By keeping your customizations in this other directory, the system eliminates that risk.
+   - By keeping your customizations in this other directory, the system eliminates that risk.
-Let's see what files are currently included in that directory by running sudo ls etc/sudoers.d.
+   - Let's see what files are currently included in that directory by running sudo ls etc/sudoers.d.
-We see a file here called vagrant and that makes sense since we're actually using sudo here.
-Even though vagrant wasn't within our etc/sudoers file itself, this file is being included by this directory, giving this user the permissions it needs.

 ## Giving Sudo Access

-Let's go ahead and give our student user access to sudo themselves.
+- give our student user access to sudo themselves.
-I'll first copy the vagrant file and name it student.
+- I'll first copy the vagrant file and name it student.
+   - `sudo cp /etc/sudoers.d/vagrant /etc/sudoers.d/student`
-I'll then need to make a small edit to this file and I'll just use nano to do that.
+- I'll then need to make a small edit to this file and
-This second line here is actually what's doing all of the work.
+   - `sudo nano /etc/sudoers.d/student`
-The file name doesn't mean anything, so we'll change the word vagrant here to student.
+   - The file name doesn't mean anything,
+   - change the word vagrant here to student.
-There are a few more options here.
-And if you'd like to understand them all,
-I've placed a link in the instructor notes for more information.
-For now, we just want student users pseudo access to function exactly as the vagrant users currently does.
-After saving that file, I've switched back to my terminal where I'm logged in as the student and we'll try to run this sudo command again.
-And there we go, we see the results.
-Our student user now has access to use sudo.
+-.Our student user now has access to use sudo.

 ## Resetting Passwords

-We've just provided super user access to the user student, but if you remember, that user has an extremely simple password.
-The user themselves could reset their password using the passwd command, but you can't rely on that user to do so all the time.
+- The user themselves could reset their password using the passwd command, but you can't rely on that user to do so all the time.
-As a super user, you can foresee users password to expire.
+- As a super user, you can foresee users password to expire.
-Use the man page and read through the documentation for the passwd command.
-Enter the command that you would use to force the student user's password to expire.
+- Enter the command that you would use to force the student user's password to expire.
+   - `sudo passwd -e student`

-You would use the command, sudo passwd -e student, to force the student user to reset their password the next time they login.
+   - it force the student user to reset their password the next time they login.
-Student is the user and this -e sets that password to expire.
+   - Student is the user and this -e sets that password to expire.

 ## Another Authentication Method

-You just added a powerful user to your server that authenticates using a user name and password.
-Hopefully, you chose a strong password since attackers will soon start running bots against your server attempting to guess any valid usernames and passwords.
+- Hopefully, you chose a strong password since attackers will soon start running bots against your server attempting to guess any valid usernames and passwords.
-This is going to cause all sorts of issues for your server.
-Your logs are going to be filled with invalid login attempts, and if one of these hackers manages to gain access, well that's about the worst thing we could possibly imagine.
-There's another way to perform user authentication that's much more secure.
+- There's another way to perform user authentication that's much more secure.
-It doesn't rely on passwords, which we're pretty horrible at making secure, since we have to make them simple enough to memorize.
+- It doesn't rely on passwords, which we're pretty horrible at making secure, since we have to make them simple enough to memorize.
-Instead, this form of authentication, called key based authentication, relies on physical files located on the server and your personal machine, the one you're logging in from.
+- key based authentication, relies on physical files located on the server and your personal machine, the one you're logging in from.
-Before we get into key based authentication, let's demonstrate how public key encryption generally works.

 ## Public Key Encryption